skaut/dsw-stredisko/readme.txt

 Tags: black, blue, gray, pink, purple, white, yellow, dark, light, two-columns, left-sidebar, fixed-layout, responsive-layout, accessibility-ready, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, microformats, post-formats, rtl-language-support, sticky-post, threaded-comments, translation-ready

 == Description ==
 Our 2015 default theme is clean, blog-focused, and designed for clarity.
-Twenty Fifteen's simple, straightforward typography is readable on a wide variety of screen sizes, and suitable for multiple languages.
+DSW Stredisko's simple, straightforward typography is readable on a wide variety of screen sizes, and suitable for multiple languages.
 We designed it using a mobile-first approach, meaning your content takes center-stage, regardless of whether your visitors arrive by smartphone, tablet, laptop, or desktop computer.

 * Mobile-first, Responsive Layout
 * Custom Colors